Danielle Manning: Backstory

 In 2002, Todd Manning hires con man Ross Rayburn to aid him in the kidnapping of his children Starr and Jack Manning, during an estrangement with his ex-wife Blair Cramer.
 Todd's other ex-wife, Téa Delgado, catches wind of the plot and seeks to alert Blair.
 Extenuating circumstances, however, leave Todd, Ross and Téa stranded on an island in the South Pacific.
 During their cast away, Ross and Téa grow close while at odds with Todd.
 This, however, does not stop Todd and Téa from making love.
 When Téa later realizes that Todd is still in love with Blair, she gives him her blessing in seeking to escape the island in an attempt to reconcile with her.
-In the meantime, Téa opts to stay behind with Ross and waits to be rescued by the coastguard Todd promises to send if he makes it back home.
+Téa opts to stay behind with Ross and waits to be rescued by the coastguard Todd promises to send if he makes it back home.
 They eventually are rescued.
 During their stay together, Téa and Ross embark on an impromptu relationship.
 Later, Téa discovers that she is pregnant, and assumes that the child is Ross's.
-The two later marry and move to Tahiti, where Danielle is born and raised, although her mother silently questions her paternity.
+The two later marry and move to Tahiti, where Danielle is born and raised, although Téa secretly questions her daughter's true paternity.

 Téa's lingering feelings for Todd causes her marriage to fall apart.
 Eventually, Téa asks Ross for a divorce.
 Ross refuses her request, threatening to take Danielle away from her if she tries to leave him.
 To ensure that this does not happen, Téa enrolls a now-SORASed Danielle at the Warwick School—an exclusive boarding school in London—while keeping the location a closely guarded secret from her estranged husband.
 In December 2008, Téa returns to Llanview to make amends with Todd.
 As the two grow close, she secretly has a DNA test performed, which proves that Todd is indeed the father of Danielle.
 Later, Téa admits to Blair that she gave birth to a child, and that it is Todd's.